global-121/typeorm/README.md

   - Be aware that when you create a PR, you should point it towards the `master` branch of this fork and *not* the `master` branch of the original repository.

 - **Release:**
-  - Follow the same process as described [here](https://github.com/global-121/121-platform?tab=readme-ov-file#releases) for the 121 platform.
-Just use SemVer instead of CalVer.
-To generate a new version, you can use:
+  We use SemVer.

+- Create a new branch from `main`
+- Run `npm version` locally
   - `npm version major` for a major version increment (e.g., 1.0.0 to 2.0.0)
   - `npm version minor` for a minor version increment (e.g., 1.0.0 to 1.1.0)
   - `npm version patch` for a patch version increment (e.g., 1.0.0 to 1.0.1)
+- Push the new branch and tag to github: `git push origin <branch-name> --follow-tags`
+- Submit and merge PR
+- Create new release via https://github.com/global-121/typeorm/releases/new
+  - Under `Choose a tag` select the tag you just created from the dropdown
+  - Press button `Generate release notes` to generate release notes automatically.
+Adjust them if needed
-  - After a release, the code gets automatically published to npm.
+  - Press `Publish Release`.
+After release a github actions worksflow should run automatically to publish the release to npm
+- To use your release in the 121-platform follow the documentation in this [Readme](https://github.com/global-121/121-platform/blob/main/services/121-service/README.md#updatingadding-nodejs-dependencies)

 **In 121:**